centre-for-educational-technology/rada2/README.md

 - Move into the directory (**cd SmartZoos**)
 - Install the dependencies **composer install**
 - Make sure that .env file is present and configured as needed (copy .env.example to .env and fill in with data)
+  - Either create application key manually or do that with a command **php artisan key:generate**
+  - Make sure that **APP_ENV=production** and **APP_DEBUG=false** for production environments (this should prevent unneeded error detailed data exposure)
+  - Create and configure Google and Facebook apps, fill the needed environment variables
+    - Please make sure to activate the **Google Maps JavaScript API** and **Google+ API**, create the API key for Maps and OAuth credentials
+    - Please make sure that Facebook App is set to **public** mode
+    - The redirect URL addresses are in the form **BASE-URL/auth/PROVIDER-name/callback**.
+- Configure subject and title from sent email messages
+ - Open the **config/mail.php** file and set the needed values within the **from** element
 - Create the database as needed (according to configuration provided)
 - Run **php artisan migrate** from terminal (this should create database and more)
   - Running **php artisan serve** would serve the app in development (or configure the server of your choice)